 Welcome to the website of the Consulate General of the Republic of Korea in Honolulu.

-The Consulate General of the Republic of Korea in Honolulu was among the first five overseas missions that were set up after the establishment of the Korean Government in 1948.
+The Consulate General of the Republic of Korea in Honolulu, established in 1949, was among the first five overseas missions that were installed right after the birth of the Korean Government.
 The jurisdiction of the Consulate General includes the State of Hawaii and American Samoa.

-The Consulate General of the Republic of Korea in HonoluluKang Young-hoon
+The Consulate General of the Republic of Korea in HonoluluKim Choon-goo